Dóra Maurer: Works

-In Dóra Maurer's work, geometric, mathematical, and conceptual systems all appear.
-These are the processes in which her mind thinks when creating her art.
-Dóra Maurer explores different cycles in showing things such as simple actions to make the viewer see her art as movement.
-She simply gives the viewer examples of things she can do with different objects, to make them think about what they would do.
+Dóra Maurer's artwork often reflects on geometric, mathematical, and conceptual systems as themes.
+These were the lenses through which her art was informed.
+Maurer explored different techniques to depict things such as simple actions to give the viewer the impression of movement.
+She gave the viewer examples of things she could do with different objects, to make them think about what they would do.
 All of Maurer's work displays geometric compositions and designs.
-She is very methodical with the composition she uses, the images, lines, width of lines, colors, angles, and more.
-Some of her best known works come from her quasi-photos, her series Reversible and Changeable Phases of Movement, and her most recent series, Overlappings.
+She was very methodical with composition used, using images, lines, width of lines, colours, angles, and more.
+Some of her highly regarded works include her quasi-photos, her series Reversible and Changeable Phases of Movement, and her last series, Overlappings.

-While Dóra Maurer states that her works are simple examples of what she can do, many critics like to attach political undertones to them.
+Maurer stated that her works are simple examples of what she could do, but critics often attach political undertones to them.
 In the past, people have said that her works are examples of the socialist background in which she grew up.
-It is important to note, however, that Dóra Maurer does not consider her art political, nor does she bear the thought in mind when creating.
-In fact, Maurer has said that the only reason people say her work is political, is because everything made during that time was political.
-Most of this critique is attributed to her work done in the 1960s to 1980s.
+However, Dóra Maurer did not consider her art political, nor did she bear the thought in mind when creating it.
+An article in ArtReview commented, "Her work was political only because at the time she made it everything was political."
+Most of this critique is attributed to her work done from the 1960s until the 1980s.

 Maurer began to develop surreal etchings in 1961, exploring the technical possibilities of the medium.
-In 1969/1970 she began to create time-based works that time and space and energy have on an event.
+From 1969 to 1970 she began to create time-based works that explore the effects that time, space, and energy have on an event.
 In the experimental film Timing (1973–1980) she folds a white cloth against a black background, making it as small as possible, in a total of seven steps.
 As the image itself is halved, then divided in four and finally in eight, and the steps in the folding process are played at the same time, the white surfaces of the cloth merge in some places, resulting in one image.